Former boyfriend of burned woman fatally shot

 COURTLAND, Miss.
-(AP) — Mississippi authorities say someone fatally shot the former boyfriend of a Mississippi woman who was burned to death, and investigators are questioning a suspect.
+(AP) — Someone fatally shot the former boyfriend of a Mississippi woman who was burned to death, and investigators are questioning a suspect, authorities said Friday.

-Panola County Sheriff Dennis Darby tells news outlets 33-year-old Travis Sanford was killed Friday at a home in Courtland.
-District Attorney John Champion confirms that Sanford was Jessica Chambers’ boyfriend when she died in 2014.
+Travis Sanford, 33, was killed Friday morning at a home in Courtland, Panola County Sheriff Dennis Darby told news outlets.
+District Attorney John Champion confirmed that he was Jessica Chambers’ boyfriend when she was burned to death in Courtland in 2014.
+Sanford was incarcerated at the time and was cleared in her death, Darby said.

-He was incarcerated at the time, and Darby says he was cleared in her death.
+The suspect in Sanford’s death fired a shotgun while running from Sanford’s house about 7:30 a.m.
+Friday, the Clarion Ledger of Jackson quoted Darby as saying.
+Sanford’s girlfriend and two small children were in the home, he said.

-The Clarion-Ledger quotes Darby as saying the suspect fired a shotgun while running from the house about 7:30 a.m.
-Darby says Sanford’s girlfriend and two small children were in the home.
+Chambers died in a hospital Dec.
+7, 2014, a day after being set on fire in the town of 500 in north Mississippi, about 65 miles (100 km) south of Memphis, Tennessee.
+Two juries have deadlocked on whether to convict a different man, Quinton Tellis, in her death.
+Prosecutors had said cellphone evidence showed Tellis and Chambers at similar locations, and they played videotaped interrogations in which Tellis repeatedly changed his story when confronted with new evidence.
+Tellis initially denied seeing Chambers late in the day, but later admitted he had been with her up until about an hour before her death.

 Most Read Nation & World Stories